We want you to feel at home with us. This information should help. If you have any questions, please contact us.

 - Find a seat where you will feel comfortable.
 There are usually seats on the aisle near the entrance.
 There are two spots with short pews for visitors in wheelchairs.

-- Infants and toddlers are welcome to stay with their parents, or play in our nursery supervised by an experienced adult caregiver.
-(The nursery has video monitoring to ensure the safety of children.)
+- Infants and toddlers are welcome to stay with their parents, or play in our nursery (parental supervision is required, however, since we don’t currently have a care-giver).
+The nursery has video monitoring to ensure the safety of children.

 - We have children’s bulletins for ages 3-5 and 7-9 along with bags of crayons.